 One of the most common barriers identified for riding public transportation is the lack of highly publicized or marketed information.
 Often residents do not know the various transit programs within the region that may provide multiple options for their transit needs.
-This would include system routes, service areas, operating hours, and system access.
+This would include system routes, service areas, operating hours and system access.
 Although respondents suggest no overlap of services, a lack of information and coordination could result in a duplication of services.
-As a result in the lack of knowledge of this subject matter, AZRideInfo (www.azrideinfo.com) was created as a collaborative effort in bringing together statewide resources from transportation providers, social service organizations, nonprofits and community groups.
-The goal is a one-stop shop for transportation resources to increase the access for older adults' needs and to allow the opportunity for them to fully and meaningfully engage in their communities.